stevetulig/analysis-of-ASX200-index-changes/README.md

 ![scat1a](https://user-images.githubusercontent.com/65940824/197311539-34b2a393-0a51-4741-aafc-5e343f9594f0.png)

 The X and Y variables are calculated before each announcement of a change in index membership.
-The series of scatterplots is used to determine whether patterns of these variables is useful in predicting the announced changes.
+The series of scatterplots is used to determine whether patterns of these variables is useful in predicting the announced changes[^1].

-The X and Y variables are rankings based on the variables liquidity and average market capitalisation.
-Liquidity and average market capitalisation are calculated in accordance with Standard and Poors’ index methodology for every ASX stock 10, 20 and 30 trading days before each announcement.
 These calculations are in **create_index_change_factors.sql**.

 The stored procedure **index_change_analysis** returns a set of records corresponding to a given announcement date (of which there are four every year) and a given number of trading days prior to the announcement.
 Each record has fields necessary to produce the scatterplot in Excel.